python/cpython/Doc/library/weakref.rst

 it needs to clean up the directory appropriately.
 If the object never gets garbage collected the finalizer will still be called at exit.

-The other advantage of weakref based finalizers is that they can be used to register finalizers for classes where the definition is controlled by a third party, such as running code when a module is unloaded::
+The other advantage of finalizers is that they can be used for classes where the definition is controlled by a third party, such as running code when a module is unloaded::

     import weakref, sys